-You’ve probably heard of Zika thanks to its coverage by the media.
+You’ve probably heard of Zika or Dengue outbreaks in the media.

-Cuba is a humid, tropical island is home to lots and lots of mosquitos–bugs are just one of those unfortunate facts about Cuba.
-And since Cuba is warm all year round, there will be mosquitos around no matter what time of year you visit.
+Cuba is a humid, tropical island home to lots and lots of mosquitoes–bugs are just one of those unfortunate facts about Cuba.
+And since Cuba is warm all year round, there will be mosquitoes around no matter what time of year you visit.

-Bring a potent insect repellant with you to keep away mosquitos during your trip!
+Bring a potent insect repellant with you to keep away mosquitoes during your trip!

 23. Write down the hospitals and physicians available